klessydra/T13x/README.md

 		c) ./update-ips.py

-5. OPTIONAL: After the update scipt is done, then you will be able to test Klessydra-m. -Navigate to "sw" folder inside pulpino and execute the following commands
+5. OPTIONAL: After the update scipt is done, then you will be able to test Klessydra-T1. -Navigate to "sw" folder inside pulpino and execute the following commands

 		a) e.g. mkdir build